 Copyright, Fair Use, Derivative Work, Mashup, Transformative

 Menell, Peter; Balganesh, Shyamkrishna; and Nimmer, David, "Mashups and Fair Use: The Bold Misadventures of the Seussian Starship Enterprise" (2019).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2220.